Xiao Yao San for Happiness

 Like its suggestive name, one of the central goals of this formula is to achieve free flow, in this case the free flow of Qi.
 We often translate the concept of “Qi” into English as energy.
 But in Chinese medicine, Qi is more properly a way for speaking about the constant movement and motion that constitutes life.
 If that movement is impeded, then one’s flow of Qi is constrained, leading to a wide range of symptoms.

-One important manifestation of the constrained flow of Qi is emotional volatility.
+According to traditional Chinese medicine, constrained Qi is believed to be associated with emotional ups and downs.
 All of us experience a range of emotions in our daily lives – frustration at being late for an important meeting, joy when your child does something sweet for you, sadness at the news of an elderly relative whose has fallen sick.
 But when Qi is constrained, our emotional response can be exaggerated and uncontrolled.
 Instead of experiencing our emotions and processing them in a healthy way, we may hold on to them, fuming for an entire day at the slightest insult, consumed by the stress of work, unable to return to our proper emotional balance.

 Qi Constraint and Emotional Volatility

-Conversely, ongoing emotional volatility itself can be an important cause of what Chinese medicine doctors call “Qi constraint,” producing some of the other symptoms that Xiao Yao San treats.
-Indeed, some doctors have argued that the pace of our modern world, enabled by technology that makes us more efficient, but leading us to overextend ourselves, can itself be the cause of Qi constraint and emotional volatility.
-When we often find ourselves feeling at odds with the world around us, exhausted, inflexible, emotionally frayed.
-This is the situation where an intervention with Emotional Balance may be able to break this vicious cycle.
+Conversely, ongoing emotional volatility itself can be an important cause of what Chinese medicine doctors call “Qi constraint,” producing some of the other symptoms that Xiao Yao San helps maintain, which some practitioners use to support overall balance when these patterns are present.
+Indeed, some doctors have argued that the pace of our modern world, enabled by technology that makes us more efficient, but leads us to overextend ourselves, can itself be the cause of Qi constraint and emotional volatility.
+When we often find ourselves feeling at odds with the world around us, exhausted, inflexible, and emotionally frayed.
+Emotional Balance is designed to help maintain a sense of calm during periods of emotional stress.

 how to be happy